 There are a number of reasons for collecting feedback from employees: depending on the questions you ask it will help you find out why they’re not invested, it can help you fix issues in the workplace to create better engagement and greater retention, and it also helps your people feel more ‘seen’ and appreciated - which in itself helps to increase engagement.

 4. Make sure new hires are a good fit

 Whilst you may need to work on increasing engagement with existing employees, moving forward you should do your best to make sure that any new recruits are a great fit for your company and its culture in the first place.

 And we don’t mean through pay rises or even rewards (although small gifts for a job well done such as a gift card for the local coffee shop are usually appreciated.)
 Instead, give shout outs at meetings and acknowledge when a team or individual has done a great job, met a tricky deadline, or gone above and beyond the call of duty.
 If you have an internal company newsletter, giving credit where credit’s due is also a nice idea.
 6. Use gamification to incentivize teams

 There’s nothing quite as effective for fast engagement than a spot of friendly competition.
 Set targets or deadlines and then provide an incentive for the first person or team to reach the set goal.

 Ah yes, the good old company outing.
-While some may turn their nose up at ‘having to’ socialise with their colleagues, when done correctly, a trip or other event can provide a relaxed setting for employees to bond, forge personal connections, and just kick back and have some fun.
-And when people see each other as more than just colleagues, you should see your engagement and productivity levels increase.
+While some may turn their nose up at ‘having to’ socialize with their coworkers, when done correctly, a trip or other event can provide a relaxed setting for employees to bond, forge personal connections, and just kick back and have some fun.
+And when people see each other as more than just coworkers, you should see your engagement and productivity levels increase.